steadf-ast/Landing-Page/README.md

 # landing-page
 The Odin Project: Landing Page

 The purpose of this project was to implement everything I've learned so far about HTML and CSS through The Odin Project.
-This landing page is static and as of now is not mobile responsive.
+The landing page is static and not mobile responsive.